mackerelio/mackerel-agent-plugins/mackerel-plugin-apache2/README.md

 First, you should enabled mod_status module, and configure apache config file.
 For example is below.

 ```
+ExtendedStatus On
 <VirtualHost 127.0.0.1:1080>
     <Location /server-status>
         SetHandler server-status
+        Order deny,allow
+        Deny from all
+        Allow from localhost
     </Location>
 </VirtualHost>
 ```